 Of course, it involves more work than creating a blog post or eBook, where in comparison, the work required before you hit the publish button is minimal.

 But with contract manufacturing market growth, your company needs to stand out from the crowd.
 Original research can help you do that.
 You may recruit the services of a market research consultant or a marketing agency.
-But doing research yourself is not as onerous as you might think.
+But doing the research yourself is not as onerous as you might think.
 And with this guide, we aim to show you how.

 We will cover: